reesh19/hw-help/README.md

-# hw-help
+# hwhelp - REQUIRES TWITTER-DEV CREDENTIALS
 This package is used to search tweeter given very advanced queries.

-# REQUIRES TWITTER-DEV CREDENTIALS

 Usage:

-1 - Clone repository into directory of your choice
+1 - Clone repository into directory of your choice/n

 2 - Install dependencies listed in Pipfile